dotnet/docs/docs/framework/winforms/controls/how-to-detect-when-the-mouse-pointer-is-over-a-toolstripitem.md

 ---
-title: "How to: Detect When the Mouse Pointer Is Over a ToolStripItem | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Detect When the Mouse Pointer Is Over a ToolStripItem" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"